 - Do not bring valuables such as jewelry, credit cards or large amounts of cash.
 Your family or friends may bring additional clothing in the days after surgery.

 - Do not wear make-up, fingernail polish or toenail polish.

 Arriving at the Hospital

-- Parking for the hospital is available in the parking garage at 710 Albany Street or the Doctors Office Building garage at 720 Harrison Avenue.
-When you arrive at the hospital, enter through the main lobby of the Newton Pavilion at 88 East Newton Street.
-Go to the Registration Area to register with the receptionist.
+- Parking for the hospital is available in the parking garage at 710 Albany Street.
+Valet parking is also available.
+When you arrive at the hospital, enter through the main lobby of the Moakley Building at 830 Harrison Ave and proceed to the second floor.
 Please call 617.638.5600 if you have any questions or concerns.